samueljacobs98/smart-elevator/client/README.md

 # Smart Elevator Client

-This repository is the client for the smart-elevator project using React.
+This repository is the client for the [smart-elevator](https://github.com/samueljacobs98/smart-elevator) project using React, SCSS, axios, Jest, and React-testing-library.

 ## Installation